Linaro/website/_posts/current/blog/2020-01-16-linaro-in-openstack.md

 ---
+author: Marcin.Juszkiewicz
+category: blog
+date: '2020-01-16 02:35:45'
+image: /assets/images/content/DataCenter.jpg
 layout: post
-title: " Linaro in OpenStack"
-date: "2020-01-16 02:35:45"
-image: /assets/images/content/DataCenter.jpg
 tags:
-  - datacenter
-  - cloud
+- Datacenter
-  - servers
+- Servers
 - OpenStack
-  - AArch64
+- Aarch64
 - Linaro Developer Cloud
-category: blog
-author: Marcin.Juszkiewicz
+title: ' Linaro in OpenStack'
 ---

 During the first years of OpenStack’s existence, Arm architecture was mostly used in the embedded and mobile space.
 Servers were not part of the picture.